Tamarajo is an avid Bible Studier who loves nothing more than to seek out the treasures in God's Word and share them with others.

 — Job 22:12

 The Monarchs fly to what is known as a micro-climate.
-A micro-climate is a small area that differs greatly in climate than the areas that surround it.
+A micro-climate is a small area that differs greatly in climate from the surrounding areas.
 It is a 56,000 (4x14000) Hector biosphere.
-A micro-climate can demonstrate for us the differing atmospheres of earth and heaven as described by John's vision of the new heavens and new earth that he saw and as he was carried away by the Spirit to a great and high mountain.
+A micro-climate can demonstrate the differing atmospheres of earth and heaven as described by John's vision of the new heavens and new earth that he saw and as he was carried away by the Spirit to a great and high mountain.

 The city had no need of the sun or of the moon to shine in it, for the glory of God illuminated it.
 The Lamb is its light.
 And the nations of those who are saved shall walk in its light, and the kings of the earth bring their glory and honor into it.
 Its gates shall not be shut at all by day (there shall be no night there).
 And they shall bring the glory and the honor of the nations into it.
 But there shall by no means enter it anything that defiles, or causes an abomination or a lie, but only those who are written in the Lamb’s Book of Life.